What is Search Engine Optimisation?

 Achieving all of the above goals does not mean you have to sacrifice beautifully crafted and well written content in favour of dense, search engine friendly copy, it just means you need a plan.

 Diffusion Digital is an experienced SEO agency in London and employs a number of SEO specialists, as well as content writers and photographers.
-We are able to craft the structure and content of your website so that not only is it seen in a positive light by search engine spiders, but also ensures it comes across in an appealing and engaging way to your visitors.
+We are able to work on pretty much every platform out there, WordPress and Shopify to name a couple, as well as to craft the structure and content of your website so that not only is it seen in a positive light by search engine spiders, but also ensures it comes across in an appealing and engaging way to your visitors.

 Our SEO team will carry out extensive keyword research and following that we have skilled writers in place that’ll take an enormous amount of care with your brand or product.
 We are not all about building traffic; we want to transport the people most likely to convert to your website, to use a well worn expression; quality over quantity needs to be the focus here.